AprilHolmes7825/Project_1/README.md

 * 		Replace the placeholder values in the code with your actual API keys, client ID, secret key, Reddit username, and password.
 * 		Run the Python script (Reddit_data_pull2.ipynb) in your preferred environment.

+# Usage
+* Run the script.
+* Enter the stock symbol when prompted.
+* Additional search terms can be added for Reddit searches.
+Press Enter when done.

 # Data Analysis